bjbraams/calendars/_includes/stoch/future.md

 2025-07-13 to 18: [29th International Conference on Statistical Physics (StatPhys 2025)](https://statphys29.org), Florence, Italy.

-2025-07-14 to 18: [44th Conference on Stochastic Processes and Their Applications](https://spa.pwr.edu.pl), Wrocław, Poland.
+2025-07-14 to 18: [44th Bernoulli Society Conference on Stochastic Processes and Their Applications (SPA 2025)](https://spa.pwr.edu.pl), Wrocław, Poland.

 2025-07-15 to 18: [7th Spatial Statistics Conference: At the Dawn of AI](https://elsevier.com/events/conferences/all/spatial-statistics), Noordwijk, The Netherlands.